About Kohimarama Presbyterian Church

 Our mission is to work for the Kingdom of God in our Community and the World, that all may see Jesus in us and thereby know whom we serve.

 Kohimarama Presbyterian Church is part of the Presbyterian Church of Aotearoa New Zealand.
-It is governed by Session (the Church's Ministers and elected elders) at a local level, Presbytery at the Auckland level and General Assembly at the National Level.
+It is governed by a Parish Council (the church's minister, elected elders and councillors) at a local level, Presbytery at the Auckland level and General Assembly at the National Level.

-Our Session is made up of fifteen elders, including our two ministers, and each elder is part of one sub-committee - Christian Education, Connecting with Society, Missions, Pastoral Care, and Worship & Creativity, which report back monthly to Session.
+Our Parish Council is made up of fifteen elders and councillors, including our minister, and each elder is part of one sub-committee - Education and Worship, Missions, Pastoral Care, and Property and Finance, which report back regularly to Parish Council.

-Within Session there is also an elected Presbytery elder who, along with the Ministers, represents our church at Auckland Presbytery.
+Within Parish Council there is also an elected Presbytery elder who, along with the Minister, represents our church at Auckland Presbytery.
 The General Assembly meets every two years and is made up of chosen representatives from each Presbyterian church.